-During one Autumn in New Zealand, we decided to do a HelpX placement in Te Anau, because we wanted to be located close to Milford Sound.
-So I’m sharing with you a short guide of visiting Te Anau plus our experience in Milford Sound.
+During one Autumn in New Zealand, we stayed in the town of Te Anau because we wanted to be located close to Milford Sound.
+As we spent a few weeks there, I created this short guide to visiting Te Anau and Milford Sound.

 The first time I visited Milford Sound in 2014, was on a day tour from Queenstown but with a long bus trip of 3 hours each way, it was a long day.
 And I didn’t feel like I’d spent enough time in the area, nor really seen much of Te Anau.
 I wanted to see the majestic Milford Sound again but based from Te Anau this time, so I could experience everything that this little town has to offer.

 Don’t miss Milford Sound, but especially don’t miss seeing the lake town of Te Anau too and embracing its peaceful nature and stunning landscapes.

 GUIDE TO VISITING TE ANAU AND MILFORD SOUND

 TE ANAU TOWN